wp-plugins/yourchannel/readme.txt

 **What it displays :**

-* Banner image, profile picture and username.
+* Banner image, profile picture and name.
 * Total videos and views.
 * Uploads (sorted by views).
 * Playlists (lists videos on that playlist on click).